The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 How to Explain Cleanser Selection to Your Clients

-The most common client resistance when prescribing a specific Kapyderm wash: "I already have a shampoo I like — can I just keep using that at home?"
+The most common client resistance when recommending a specific Kapyderm wash: "I already have a shampoo I like — can I just keep using that at home?"
 Here is a professional framework you can adapt:

 Client communication — the professional explanation

-If they push back on price vs. their current shampoo: "Consider what you are currently spending on the appointment every few weeks.
-The home-care cleanser is what determines how much of that investment holds between visits.
+If they push back on price vs. their current shampoo: "Consider what you are already spending on the appointment every few weeks.
+The home-care cleanser is what determines how much of that holds between visits.
 Using the wrong shampoo at home is the equivalent of taking two steps back for every step we take forward in here."

 Frequently Asked Questions